ryleeez/bd-designing-with-java-project/tasks/project-mastery-tasks/MasteryTask05.md

 code.
 Create a class diagram to represent your design for a `WeightedCostStrategy`.
 Create a new file in the `src/resources` directory called `mastery_task_05_CD.puml` with the PlantUML.

+When you are done, check that the `MT5DesignIntrospectionTests` tests pass.

 **Optional Side Quest: Future Costs**

 Rather than hard-coding the 80/20 split, your `WeightedCostStrategy` would be more flexible if it accepted any number